comp426-2022-fall/a99-team-31/docs/planning.md

 A detailed breakdown of our planning process.
+Throughout the course of the project, we updated each other on GroupMe and held meetings on Zoom.

 ## Meeting 1: 11/20 @ 7PM
 [Link to discussion post](https://github.com/orgs/comp426-2022-fall/teams/group-31/discussions/2)